overhangio/openedx-release-demo/README.md

 # Open edX release demo platform CD

+⚠ This repo is read-only until the next major Open edX release.
+See you in Ulmo!
+(Oct.
+2025)

 This repo holds the continuous deployment (CD) scripts to deploy the Open edX release demo platforms.
 As of April 24, 2025, it is used to deploy and configure a test instance of the Teak release.

 ⚠ THIS REPO IS NOT FOR PUBLIC CONSUMPTION ⚠ It is only used to deploy and configure a test instance for the [Build/Test/Release working group](https://discuss.openedx.org/c/working-groups/build-test-release/30).
 Detected issues should be reported to the working group.